-The Foreign Earned Income and Foreign Housing Exclusions
+Foreign Earned Income and Housing Exclusions

-Coordinating the Foreign Earned Income Exclusion With Roth IRAs
+Coordinating the Exclusion With Roth IRAs

-For Roth IRA purposes, a taxpayer's AGI is modified to add back any foreign earned income exclusion and/or foreign housing exclusion that he may have claimed.
+A taxpayer's AGI is modified to add back any foreign earned income exclusion and/or foreign housing exclusion that they might have claimed.
 This creates a very narrow range of income possibilities for funding a Roth IRA if you live and work abroad.

-Coordinating the Foreign Earned Income Exclusion With Traditional IRAs
+Coordinating the Exclusion With Traditional IRAs

-Second, a deduction for a traditional IRA contribution might be limited or eliminated entirely if the person is covered by their employer's retirement plan.
+Second, a deduction for a traditional IRA contribution might be limited or eliminated entirely if the individual is covered by their employer's retirement plan.
 A traditional IRA would be available only on foreign wages or net self-employed income in excess of the foreign earned income exclusion amount if a taxpayer isn't eligible to participate in a group retirement plan.

 Consider Using the Foreign Tax Credit Instead

 You'll have taxable wages or net self-employment income that will provide you with an opportunity to fund an IRA in the United States if you claim the foreign tax credit instead.
 The credit also provides a tax reduction in the United States based on taxes paid to the country where you work.
-You're taxed on this income so it is not excluded and you can receive the full benefit of contributing it to an IRA.
+You're taxed on this income so it's not excluded and you can therefore receive the full benefit of contributing it to an IRA.